UTNkar/documentation/content/infrastructure/loopia.md

-+++
-date = "2016-08-18T12:01:38+02:00"
+---
-title = "Loopia"
+title: "Loopia"
-toc = true
+toc: true
-weight = 35
+weight: 35
-+++

-UTN registers its domain names at [Loopia](https://www.loopia.com).
-We currently hold the following domain names:
+---

+UTN's domain names are registered through [Loopia](https://www.loopia.com).
+Access to manage these domains is held by the Information Officer.
+The following is a list of domains owned by UTN:

-- es20.se - Used by the ES section for their 20 year celebration.
-This domain is payed by the ES section.
+- es20.se - This domain is utilized by the ES section for their 20-year celebration and is funded by the ES section itself.
 - forsranningen.com
 - forsranningen.se
 - forsränningen.se